petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 ### Final Permissions Checking

 A final round of permission checking happens prior to presenting results in the UI.
-For example, the User searches for _liferay_, and the search engine returns all relevant forum posts.
-As Search Results iterates through the list of relevant forum posts, it performs one last permission check of the post to ensure the User can view the post and its categories.
-If a matching forum post exists in a category the User doesn't have permission to view, it's excluded from the list of search results.
+For example, the user searches for _liferay_, and the search engine returns all relevant forum posts.
+As Search Results iterates through the list of relevant forum posts, it performs one last permission check of the post to ensure the user can view the post and its categories.
+If a matching forum post exists in a category the user doesn't have permission to view, it's excluded from the list of search results.

 This final round of permission checking is configurable at Control Panel &rarr; Configuration &rarr; System Settings &rarr; Search &rarr; Default Search Result Permission Filter.
 It includes two settings: